astronomer/docs/learn/airflow-opensearch.md

 - The [Astro CLI](https://docs.astronomer.io/astro/cli/get-started).

-This tutorial uses a OpenSearch instance created as a [Docker container](https://hub.docker.com/r/opensearchproject/opensearch) you do not need to install OpenSearch on your machine.
+This tutorial uses an OpenSearch instance created as a [Docker container](https://hub.docker.com/r/opensearchproject/opensearch).
+You do not need to install OpenSearch on your machine.

 :::info